sig-net/sig-grafana/README.md

 - In [`resources.tf`](./terraform/dashboards/Near/chain-signatures/resources.tf) files, the authentication and state information will need to change to match what is used in your organization.
 Currently we utilze Google Cloud Platform Secret Manger to consume sensitive data such as Grafana usernames, passwords, API credentials and URLs.
 - You may remove node paths that do not apply to your organization.
 Since we are the owner of this service, we do our part to monitor nodes across the ecosystem, but you do not have to do so.
 - We track balances of certain nodes that we use for development as well as certain "tooling" accounts we use, you may remove these, as they are pretty useless to everyone but us.
-- If you would like to continue to edit or create new dashboards via code, there is a VS Code plugin for local development, this is to test out JSON files before commiting them to source control.
-If you would like to do the same, you will need to configure a Grafana Service Account with "Viewer" permissions, and generate an API key.
-[VS Code Plugin Docs](https://marketplace.visualstudio.com/items?itemName=Grafana.grafana-vscode)

 ### Alerts